"Being a rockstar is the intersection of who you are and who you want to be." (Slash)

 Welcome to Slash Paradise, a site devoted to Slash, guitarist of Guns N' Roses, Slash's Snakepit, Velvet Revolver and with Myles Kennedy & The Conspirators!!!
-Featuring latest news, tour dates, equipment, guitars, amps, music, albums, photos, videos, interviews, articles and more about Slash.
+Featuring latest news, tour dates, equipment, guitars, amps, music, albums, songs, photos, videos, interviews, articles and more about Slash.

 After being on the road for his first solo album Slash decided to make a record with his touring band.
 Produced by Eric Valentine, Apocalyptic Love featured vocalist Myles Kennedy & The Conspirators, bassist Todd Kerns and drummer Brent Fitz.
 The album started at number 4 on the Billboard 200 charts, selling 38,000 copies in its first week of release.